ampanisales/cs336-final_project/README.md

 mitmproxy -T --host
 ```

 - Right now, mitmproxy is showing us all of the HTTP traffic as it passes through the proxy.
-The victim asks what it thinks is the router (but is really the Pi) for http://bbc.com.
-The Pi then connects to bbc.com, fetches the result, and returns it to the victim.
+The victim asks what it thinks is the router (but is really the Pi) for a website.
+The Pi then connects to the website, fetches the result, and returns it to the victim.

 - When mitmproxy intercepts a request or response, it does not immediately forward it, but it gives us a chance to edit it.
 In order for mitmproxy to intercept the response from bbc.com, an intercept filter needs to be set.

 Intercept filter:
 ```
-~s ~h "Host: .*\.bbc\.com" ~u /$
+~s ~h "Host: .*\.example\.com" ~u /$
 ```
-- This intercept filter tells mitmproxy to intercept all responses from bbc.com that are the result of the “/” (root) page.
+- This intercept filter tells mitmproxy to intercept all responses from the website that are the result of the “/” (root) page.

 -  If we look at mitmproxy, there will be an orange-highlighted response.
 This response has been intercepted and is awaiting our approval to send on.
 We can edit this reponse before we send it.